1990–91 Primera División de Fútbol Profesional

-The 1990–91 Primera División de Fútbol Profesional season is the 39th tournament of El Salvador's Primera División since its establishment of the National League system in 1948.
-The tournament was scheduled to end in, 1991.
-Alianza FC, the best regular season team, won the championship match against Luis Angel Firpo,the best team in the final group.
+The 1990–91 Primera División de Fútbol Profesional season is the 40th tournament of El Salvador's Primera División since its establishment of the National League system in 1948.
+The tournament began August 12, 1990 and ended on June 30, 1991.
+Luis Angel Firpo won the championship match against Aguila 1-0.

 Luis Angel Firpo went 31 games undefeated, the second longest undefeated run at the time.
 Since that time, Alianza and FAS 33 games in 1977-78 games.